 You travel with a Pakistani passport, which is a challenge many Westerners don’t understand.
-For the benefit of our Western readers, can you explain what it’s like to travel with such a passport?
+For the benefit of my Western readers, can you explain what it’s like to travel with such a passport?

 I’m glad that you asked.
 Yes, so far, I have travelled everywhere with a Pakistani passport.
 It was indeed difficult, and cost me a lot of time and money in visa formalities.

 Once I began living in Germany, I could visit all of the Schengen area without any additional visas.
 That was a relief!
 The freedom to travel was the reason I travelled so much during my first year in Germany.
 I couldn’t get over that feeling!
 Most of my European friends can’t understand how difficult it is for some people to go and explore, even if they can afford it and have time for it.